 Studies in lactating rats have shown that lacosamide and/or its metabolites are excreted in milk.
 It is not known whether VIMPAT is excreted in human milk.
 Because many drugs are excreted into human milk, a decision should be made whether to discontinue nursing or to discontinue VIMPAT, taking into account the importance of the drug to the mother.

-The safety and effectiveness of VIMPAT in pediatric patients < 17 years have not been established.
+The safety and effectiveness of VIMPAT in pediatric patients less than 17 years of age have not been established.

 There were insufficient numbers of elderly patients enrolled in partial-onset seizure trials (n=18) to adequately assess the effectiveness of VIMPAT in this population.

-A maximum dose of 300 mg/day is recommended for patients with severe renal impairment (CLCR ≤ 30 mL/min) and in patients with endstage renal disease.
+A maximum dose of 300 mg per day is recommended for patients with severe renal impairment (CLCR ≤ 30 mL/min) and in patients with endstage renal disease.
 VIMPAT is effectively removed from plasma by hemodialysis.
 Dosage supplementation of up to 50% following hemodialysis should be considered.
-In all renally impaired patients, dose titration should be performed with caution [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].
+In all renally impaired patients, dose titration should be performed with caution [see DOSAGE AND ADMINISTRATION, CLINICAL PHARMACOLOGY].

 Additional Vimpat Information